This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 - Smith machine glute kickback

 There’s also A LOT of “booty” exercises that can be done on the Smith machine.
 I named a few in the list above, but there’s many more creative ones you can find just by searching “smith machine” on Pinterest.
 This is why the Smith machine is a favorite of many female lifters, and why the G12 is an attractive piece of equipment if it will be used by a woman — whether that’s you, your wife, your personal training clients or your gym members.

-The Monster G12 Smith machine has a 770 lb weight capacity rating, as do all the other Monster all-in-one gym models.
+The Force USA G12 Smith machine has a 770 lb weight capacity rating, as do all the other Force USA all-in-one gym models.
 Virtually nobody needs a higher weight capacity than this for Smith machine exercises.

 The G12 Smith machine bar has 12″ long sleeves, which is the same as all the other G-Series models.

 It would be ideal to have a little bit more length on these, just because there are some people who may only have the super thick “crumb” bumper plates.
 Those people will only be able to fit six 45 lb plates on the entire bar, or 270 lbs total.
 However, most people will have thinner bumper plates or regular thin cast iron plates, in which case they can load on more than enough weight.